georgekenison/starter-academic/content/loopinvariants/index.md

 ## Speakers, Talks, and Slides

-(Click on a talk title for the abstract.)
+(Click on a talk title for the abstract and slides.)

 <!---{{< spoiler text="_On the Complexity of the Sum of Square Roots Problem_" >}}